greenenergy/dbp/Readme.md

 Each patch file is executed in its own transaction, and the id is appended to a dbp private table in the same transaction.
 If there is a problem, then the transaction is rolled back and neither the patch nor the update remains.

+## Testing

+You can demonstrate dbp's detection of various problems via patch hierarchies in the testdata folder.
+Each folder is named for the kind of error it illustrates, as in :

+    ./dbp apply -f testdata/long_loop
+    ./dbp apply -f testdata/short_loop